Homepage

 Five workers receive up to 13 years in prison for food diversion in Las Tunas

-"They left us with nothing": Workers report feeling abandoned after hotel closures in Cayo Santa María
+"They left us with nothing": Workers report abandonment following the closure of hotels in Cayo Santa María

 Testimony from Canadian tourists relocated due to fuel shortages in Cuba: "People here are suffering."

-"There are people who don't want to work": Criticism of Cubans on the island who depend on those from abroad
+"There are people who do not want to work": Criticism of Cubans on the island who depend on those abroad

-"Where are the leaders?": A Cuban from Havana denounces life on the edge in a Cuba without water, electricity, or food
+“Where are the leaders?”: Havana resident denounces life on the edge in a Cuba without water, electricity, or food

 Cuban university students are becoming forced laborers due to the crisis and low stipends

-"This has been my favorite job since I arrived in Spain": Cuban shares her day as a taxi driver
+"This has been my favorite job since I arrived in Spain": Cuban showcases her day as a taxi driver

-The Cuban government confirms upcoming public holidays
+Cuban government confirms upcoming holidays

 Out of danger, a farmer who fell from a palm tree in Yateras, Guantánamo